brandur/sorg/content/drafts/webhooks.md

 title: Should You Build a Webhooks API?
 published_at: 2017-09-21T14:55:22Z
 location: Calgary
-hook: Webhooks are the one of the most common API streaming mechanisms found online, but there's some good alternatives out there now.
-Should we still be using them?
+hook: When it comes to streaming APIs, there's now a number of good options.
+Should we still be using webhooks?
 ---

 The term "webhook" was coined back in 2007 by Jeff Lindsay